nestauk/ds-cookiecutter/docs/docs/quickstart.md

     - If you choose `auto_config` as "true" then this bucket will be created for you
     - **Careful**: This needs to not conflict with any existing s3 bucket name
     - This value can be reconfigured in `.env.shared`
+- `github_account`: The github account that this project will be created in
 - `auto_config`: Whether to automatically create a conda environment; github repo; S3 bucket; and configure AWS with metaflow.
     - Requires optional requirement `gh` (the Github cli) to have been installed and configured (with `gh auth login`)